AdeelAslamUnimore/StreamInequalityJoinSTA/README.md

 long durationForDeletionOfTree=50000;
 TopologyBuilder builder= new TopologyBuilder();
 ```
-However, the example for running the inequality algorithm you should define the kafka spout and bolts carefully and choose the grouping strategy carefully,
+However, the example for running the inequality algorithm you should define the kafka spout and bolts carefully and choose the grouping strategy carefully.
+The time of window Archive and durationForDeletion are subjective and can be changed.
 Here I provide you the example details topology for single self join algorithm for synthetic Zipf data for all Algorithm
 1. Broad cast hash join
 To Run BCHJ: The first `KafkaSpout` is same for all: